"Most people, most of the time, learn most of what they know outside the classroom." - George Tressel (1990)

 - impact in promoting a scientifically literate population with respect to health research issues (e.g. audience reach, response to article)

 - publication of the article(s) in the preceding calendar year (i.e. January 1 - December 31, 2013)

 - originality and creativity

-The successful candidate is expected to attend the award presentation ceremony held prior to the Canadian Science Writers' Association Awards Banquet in Montreal, Quebec in June (date to be confirmed).
+The successful candidate is expected to attend the award presentation ceremony held prior to the Canadian Science Writers' Association Awards Banquet in Toronto, Ontario on June 7, 2014.
 All reasonable travel and hotel expenses will be reimbursed to the award winner.

 The award is administered in full by CHR and the judging panel is independent of Sanofi Pasteur.
-Competition results are released some time in April.
+Competition results are released sometime in May.

 There is no application form.
 Entries may be submitted directly by journalists or recommended by others (e.g. editors, colleagues, scientific societies, or the public) and should include the following information in this order: